But if it's really good, you're gonna need a bigger room.

 You might have to think of how you got started: sitting in your little room."

-A character becomes successful in an activity, promptly lets success go to their head and then loses the drive that made this character successful in the first place.
+A character becomes successful in an activity, promptly lets success go to their head, and then loses the drive that made them successful in the first place.

 This can make up entire plots, or just make a backstory for some character who is either the cynic or lost it all.
-Often happens in a Sitcom
+Often happens in a Sitcom, sort of overlapping with Compressed Vice.
+In this case, losing it all is how the Reset Button is pressed.
+This can be Truth in Television, although many times it's hard to tell, as it's often fans complaining of Sell-Out and It's Popular, Now It Sucks!.

 - Mokoyama from Yakitate!!
 Japan got this way when he was hired by St. Pierre, becoming more interested in luxury and makeovers than baking.